 When other companies have tried four-day work-weeks, they manage to produce 25% more output with the same size staff.
 They also find it easier to fill vacant positions when they arise, as more people are enticed by the four-day-a-week full-time job than a typical five-day-a-week role.

 The biggest question I still have is whether or not we can learn from our experiences and from what the research says.
 It seems counter-intuitive, but working less could help us to be a healthier, happier and more productive society going forward.
-We just need COVID-19 to go away so that we can enjoy the free time we have doing the things we enjoy and connecting with the people we love.
+We need COVID-19 to go away to enjoy the free time we have doing the things we enjoy and connecting with the people we love.